zzhangjii/learning-library/workshops/goldengate/LabGuide500.md

 ![](images/500/i5.png)

 - Open a ggsci command shell and enter the following.
+Note the data store may already exist, if so ignore messages that relate to this.
     - **Enter:** `cd $GGHOME`
     - **Start ggsci:** `./ggsci`
     - **Create datastore:** `create datastore`